Marketing Mix

 Place may happen online or in a store, but knowing where people are likely to encounter, discover, and learn about products is essential.

-Sometimes, place is easy to find for a product.
+Place can occasionally be easy to find.
 Golf enthusiasts, for instance, will probably interact with new clubs at golf courses and pro shops.
 It might not be as easy to determine where consumers might interact with a new flavor of ice cream.
 Unlike golfers, the list could extend from supermarkets to convenience stores, restaurants, food trucks, and special events.

 Knowing where people interact with the product (or are likely to encounter the product) leads directly into the last of the four P’s: promotion.